It's from my brother saying he's not trying to be an annoyance.

 She's doing everything she can to encourage this little incursion by Turkey into northern Iraq after the Kurds and to disrupt the supply lines.

-Uh and then there's this Democrats press on with genocide bill despite Turkish furor.
+And then there's this Democrats press on with genocide bill despite Turkish furor.

-Uh Pelosi said some of the things that are harmful to our troops relate to values.
+Pelosi said some of the things that are harmful to our troops relate to values.

-And that's when she's not.
+And that's what she's now.

-Some things were this this is about our values.
+Some things, this is about our values.

-What What what what values?
+What values?

 What timeliness here for your values?

-This was on Saturday on the Fox News Channel.
+This was on Saturday on the Fox News channel.

-Here's what Kondraki said.
+Here's what Kondracki said.

-Rush Limbaugh is saying that the Democrats are promoting this resolution in Congress in order to disrupt our relationship with Turkey, not get supplies to limit supplies from Turkey to uh our troops in Iraq and cause a defeat in Iraq.
+Rush Limbaugh is saying that the Democrats are promoting this resolution in Congress in order to disrupt our relationship with Turkey, not get supplies to limit supplies from Turkey to our troops in Iraq and cause a defeat in Iraq.

 Now, what kind of equivocation is that?